mihaislobozeanu/queryT/README.md

 queryT.tokens = {
   start: '[[',                          //evaluation start token
-  end: ']]',                            //evaluation end token
-  alternative: {                        //tokens to be used by the engine to alternate tokens in depth.
-      start: '{{',                      //alternate start token
-      end: '}}'                         //alternate end token },
-  separators:[',', 'AND', 'OR']         //a list of separators };
+  end: ']]',                            //evaluation end token separators:[',', 'AND', 'OR']         //a list of separators };
 ```